FuelLabs/sway-rfcs/rfcs/0013-configurable-and-composable-storage.md

 [defining-storage-traits]: #defining-storage-traits

 The clear definition of the `Storage` trait allows defining storage traits.
 A storage trait is a trait that has `Storage` as a supertrait.
-The STD will come with (at least) two storage traits, `DeepReadStorage` and `DeepClearStorage` both defined in the [`storage.sw`](../files/0013-configurable-and-composable-storage/sway-libs/storage.sw).
+The standard library will come with (at least) two storage traits, `DeepReadStorage` and `DeepClearStorage` both defined in the [`storage.sw`](../files/0013-configurable-and-composable-storage/sway-libs/storage.sw).

 The implementations of storage traits will, similar to the implementations of `Storage`, be straightforward and based on recursive calls to the implementations of the same storage traits on the contained storage types.